Hoy Wong: Bartending career

-He started working at the Algonquin Hotel in 1979, one of the oldest bars still operating in the city.
+Wong started working at the Algonquin Hotel in 1979, one of the oldest bars still operating in the city.
 He was commemorated for 27 years of work in 2006, which made headlines; some of the over 300 guests at the ceremony were previous customers, including some who were underage at the time.
 Wong had served them anyway and they came to give him thanks.
 Wong credits his longevity to healthy living and a relaxed attitude.
 "It doesn't matter what happens," he said.
 "Turn around, I can forget it."
 Wong himself a teetotaller stopped drinking alcohol in 1982, following a heart attack.

-Later life
+Later life and death

 Despite working in New York City, Wong lived in Flushing, Queens, New York, from the mid-1970s and remained there until the 1990s, before moving to Succasunna, New Jersey.

-Wong died in New Jersey in July 2009 at the age of 88.
+Wong died in New Jersey in July 2009, at the age of 88.
 He had retired several months prior.